spipm/BraekerCTF_2024_public/readme.md

 # BraekerCTF 2024

 This is the source code from the [BraekerCTF](https://ctftime.org/event/2181) 2024 by spipm (Sipke).
 It is a jeopardy-style hacking competition, and it ran from 23 February 2024 to 24 February 2024.
-Stats [here](./stats.md).
+Over 700 teams participated (see [stats](./stats.md)), and 508 made it to the [scoreboard](https://ctftime.org/event/2181).

 ### Winners